AllonKleinLab/CLiNC/clinc_R/README.md

 3. Identify statistically significant deviations from conformal symmetry
 4. Use symmetry violations to infer putative differentiation pathways that violate the hierarchy

+Note that step 4 is only available in the python package.

 ## Installation ##

 Install from github